 Without a solid change management strategy, organizations won’t be able to prepare properly for future human resource changes.

 Reflect for a moment on some of the recent changes that have affected HR.
 We’ve already mentioned the move towards remote work.
 Suddenly HR had to adapt to this new way of working.
-We needed systems to facilitate remote onboarding and training.
-New policies were needed, and often, the culture had to adapt.
+Then, we needed systems to facilitate remote onboarding and training.
+So, new policies were needed, and often, the culture had to adapt.

 Effective change management could have minimized these issues.
 This form of strategic planning involves three stages; planning, analyzing, and executing.
-By carrying out this process, you can make change much more seamless.
+So, by carrying out this process, you can make change much more seamless.

 Why I wrote this: